 A signal assignment changes the value being driven on a signal by the current process.
-The syntax is expression determines the assigned value; its type must be compatible with target.
-See Chapter 5 for further information about expressions. target names the signals that receive the value of expression.
-See -Assignment Targets- in this chapter for a description of signal assignment targets.
+The syntax is target <= expression;

+expression determines the assigned value; its type must be compatible with target.
+See Chapter 5, "Expressions," for further information about expressions. target names the signals that receive the value of expression.
+See "Assignment Targets" earlier in this chapter for a description of signal assignment targets.